NDIS support budgets: the basics

 - Assistive technology – this includes equipment to help your child with mobility, personal care, communication and recreation.
 For example, it might cover a wheelchair or vehicle modifications.

 - Home modifications – this includes home modifications like installing a handrail in a bathroom.
-It might also cover special disability accommodation.
-If you think your child needs special accommodation, you can discuss this with your child’s therapists and your NDIS early childhood partner, LAC or NDIA planner.
+It might also cover specialist disability accommodation.
+If you think your child needs specialist accommodation, you can discuss this with your child’s therapists and your early childhood partner, local area coordinator or NDIA planner.